zachvalenta/jvns.ca/source/_posts/2016-03-16-tcpdump-is-amazing.markdown

 I don't know why it's `src port $ip` but `ip src $ip`.
 If I get it wrong I just try to switch the order.
 You can go read [the docs](http://www.tcpdump.org/manpages/pcap-filter.7.html) and do much more complicated filtering but this has been good enough for me so far.

+To learn more about this, read about the [Berke]

 ### Overhead (is it safe to run tcpdump on my production machine?)

 short answer: I think so, mostly.